kortheof/go-pubg-ranking/README.md

 ## Solution

+1. Master Branch
 This solution first retrieves the ranking of the current leaderbord scores, and then compares each one of MyScores to the leaderboard scores, hence the time complexity is O(n + n^2).

+2. Bonus1 Branch
+Some unit tests are added to ensure the functionality of the function

+3. Bonus2 Branch
+The function is solved using binary search for each of MyScores, thus reducing the complexity to O(n + nlogn)

+4. Bonus3 Branch
+The function is re-written, to cover the case where both input slices are unordered.